 how to join merchant navy

 In the Merchant Navy, entry-level jobs like deck cadet and trainee marine engineer are usually the first step toward career progression.
 Higher positions like Second Officer, Chief Engineer, or Master Mariner can be attained with experience and other certificates.
-In the long run, there are chances to work on bigger ships, focus on certain fields like engineering or navigation, and even advance into shore-based managerial jobs in the shipping industry or marine administration.
+In the long run, there are chances to work on bigger ships, focus on specific fields like engineering or navigation, and even advance into shore-based managerial jobs in the shipping industry or marine administration.

 Career Path in the Merchant Navy